-Today, in a 2 part series, I will show you how to create the most fluffy gorgeous loaf or loaves of Molasses raisin bread.
+Today, in a 2 part series, I will show you how to create this Molasses raisin bread.
 Newfoundland style!

 Raisin bread especially molasses raisin bread was quite a treat in our house growing up.
 My mom had a friend her name was Betty and she would make the best and I mean the best Molasses raisin bread that you would ever taste.

 We would hurry home from school just to grab a slice of her delicious bread.
 Not long out of the oven smothered in molasses gooey drippy molasses running down your chin.
 I can taste it now!